 Melanie Dudley is on a mission to stand up for the rights of breastfeeding moms everywhere after pulling a rather hilarious public stunt in a hotel bistro with her 4-month-old baby.
 The stunt got her point well and truly across.

 Dudley, a 34-year-old full-time mom from Austin, Texas, has 4-year-old twins and a young baby.
 She took the request to “cover up” to its logical extreme on a recent trip to eat out, and the awesome photo taken by her husband has had the internet in fits of giggles ever since.
-Dudley is a role model!

 I love my daughter-in-law so much!!!
 Someone told her to “cover up” while she was feeding my grandson #5 in a restaurant!! 😂😂😂😂😂💕💕💕💕💕💕💕

-Kitty Yannone, Dudley’s mother-in-law, shared the awesome snap on her Facebook page, celebrating Dudley’s dedication to nursing and her bold public dismissal of being told to cover herself up.
+Kitty Yannone, Dudley’s mother-in-law, shared the photo on her Facebook page, celebrating Dudley’s dedication to nursing and her bold public dismissal of being told to cover herself up.
 “I love my daughter-in-law so much!”
 Yannone captioned.
 The photo was shared again by one of Yannone’s friends on social media, who gave her own shout out to the young mom’s ballsy move.
 “A friend’s daughter-in-law was told to ‘cover up’ while feeding her baby, so she did!” wrote Carol Lockwood.
 “I’ve never met her, but I think she’s awesome!”

 — The Bump (@thebump) September 21, 2017

 In Dudley’s defense, Lockwood added that it was 90 degrees and extremely humid on the day that Dudley staged the photo.
 With Dudley’s express permission, Lockwood then urged people to pay it forward: “I’m so over people shaming women for nursing!” she wrote.